ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/sneaky_roman_numerals/readme.md

 This is the product of a kata performed at a coding dojo during a Boston Software Crafter's meetup last night.
 The challenge was to convert roman numerals to arabic **_without using mathematical operations on ints**_ _(multiplication on strings was fine for repeated concatenation)._

-There is a ton of refactoring needed.
+This is an on-going refactoring kata, so I will use it as a sandbox for refactoring.

 # Up Next
 - [x] Parameterize test cases